AnastasiaCiobanu059/Uni-Projects/README.md

 🔧 Tools and Technologies Covered:
 Power BI
 Tableau
 Advanced Excel
 Python
 R
 SQL
 SAS
 SPSS
 RapidMiner
 and more...

 📚 Key Subjects:
-Data Mining
+Data Mining I and II
 Big Data Analytics

-Machine Learning

-Business Process Management

 Data Visualization
 Data Warehousing

-Business Analytics
+Digital Analytics

-Marketing Intelligence
+Business Intelligence I and II
+Data-Driven Decision-making
 And other core Business Intelligence disciplines

 💡 Purpose of This Repository
 This repository serves as both a learning archive and a professional portfolio, with the following goals:
 Demonstrate my academic and technical journey
 Share best practices in BI and Analytics
 Showcase my practical experience for future opportunities